Spin Hall effect generated by fluctuating vortices in type-II superconductors: Temperature dependence of vortex spin Hall effect

+where $\theta^{\rm (SH)}_{N}$ is the spin Hall angle in the normal state.
+Eq.~(\ref{eq:VISHE02}) means that, in the absence of the spin-orbit interaction, there is no normal state contribution to the spin-Hall conductivity, such that the vortex spin Hall effect is dominant as in the case of vortex Nernst/Ettingshausen effect.
+In the presence of the spin-orbit interaction, however, the ratio of the vortex contribution to the normal state contribution depends on the magnitude of the spin Hall angle in the normal state.

 Figure~\ref{fig:fig_VISHE-h}(a) shows temperature dependence of the inverse spin Hall voltage $V_{\rm ISHE}$ calculated from Eq.~(\ref{eq:VISHE02}) for a fixed strength of the magnetic field $h=0.05$, whereas Fig.~\ref{fig:fig_VISHE-h}(b) shows the same quantity for a fixed value of $b'=0.1$.
 From these two figures we find that the general tendency of $V_{\rm ISHE}$ is essentially the same as that in Figs.~\ref{fig:fig_rho-T01} and \ref{fig:fig_sigmaSxy01}, namely, an increase of the magnetic field $h$ as well as that of the coefficient $b'$ enlarges the fluctuation region of $V_{\rm ISHE}$, which makes an experimental detection of the signal more tractable.
 Besides, in Fig.~\ref{fig:fig_VISHE-h}(c), we show magnetic field dependence of $V_{\rm ISHE}$ at a fixed temperature $T/T_{\rm c0}= 0.8$.
-Recalling that the upper critical field in the mean-field approximation is given by $h^{\rm MFA}_{c2}= 0.2$ at $T/T_{\rm c0}= 0.8$, we see that $V_{\rm ISHE}$ forms a peak below $h^{\rm MFA}_{c2}= 0.2$.
-Note that, in all plots the vortex pinning effects are not taken into account.
+Recalling that the upper critical field in the mean-field approximation is given by $h^{\rm MFA}_{c2}= 0.2$ at $T/T_{\rm c0}= 0.8$, a magnetic-field window below $h^{\rm MFA}_{c2}$ still belongs to a fluctuation region due to the dimensional reduction of fluctuations as discussed at the beginning of this section.
+Therefore, in superconductors without vortex pinning effects, the peak seen in Fig.~\ref{fig:fig_VISHE-h}(c) is within the valid region of the present self-consistent Hartree approximation.
+Note however that, when comparing the theoretical result with experiments, care must be taken that vortex pinning effects that exist in a real material may reduce the signal at lower fields, thus narrowing the width of the peak.

 Finally, in Fig.~\ref{fig:fig_VISHE01}, we try to interpret the experimental result of Ref.~\cite{Umeda18} in terms of the vortex spin Hall effect.
 Figure~\ref{fig:fig_VISHE01}(a) shows temperature dependence of the inverse spin Hall voltage $V_{\rm ISHE}$ calculated from Eq.~(\ref{eq:VISHE02}), which includes the spin Hall effect in the normal state of NbN~\cite{Morota11,Jeon18b,Rogdakis19}.
 Here, the parameters are chosen in such a way that the result is comparable with Ref.~\cite{Umeda18}.
 (See the resistivity calculation in Fig.~\ref{fig:fig_VISHE01}(b), which should be compared with Fig.~3(a) of Ref.~\cite{Umeda18}.)
 From the result for $V_{\rm ISHE}$ [solid line in Fig.~\ref{fig:fig_VISHE01}(a)] we find that, with decreasing temperature, there is a steep growth of $V_{\rm ISHE}$ accompanied by a saturation at lower temperatures, whose features are consistent with Ref.~\cite{Umeda18}.
 In the figure, we also draw an expected behavior when we take into account the vortex pinning effects, which forms a peak around the superconducting transition [dotted line in Fig.~\ref{fig:fig_VISHE01}(a)].